danfekete/md_concat/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A command-line utility written in Rust to recursively search directories for files with specified extensions, sort them, and concatenate their contents into a single Markdown file.
 Each file's content is placed within a fenced code block, labeled with the file's relative path.
+The tool automatically respects `.gitignore` files to exclude unwanted files and provides comprehensive token count estimates for LLM usage.

 This tool is useful for:

 *   Creating a single context file of a project's source code for analysis or documentation.
 *   Providing large codebases as context to Large Language Models (LLMs) with **automatic token count estimates**.
-*   Generating simple code snapshots with **memory-efficient processing**.
+*   Generating simple code snapshots with **memory-efficient processing** and **automatic gitignore filtering**.
 *   **Analyzing token usage** before submitting to different LLM providers.

 ## ✨ Features